Processing math: 0%

 Theorem.
 Suppose

-1. $(a_n)_{n\geq 1}$ is a non-negative, non-increasing sequence,
+1. (a_n)_{n\geq 1} is a non-negative, non-increasing sequence,

-2. $(f(n))_{n\geq 1}$ is a sequence of positive integers such that $f(n) \to \infty$, and
+2. (f(n))_{n\geq 1} is a sequence of positive integers such that f(n) \to \infty, and

-3. $\sum_{n\geq 1} a_{f(n)} $ converges.
+3. \sum_{n\geq 1} a_{f(n)} converges.

-Then $\sum_{n\geq 1} \frac{a_n}{f(n)}$ also converges.
+Then \sum_{n\geq 1} \frac{a_n}{f(n)} also converges.

 Proof.
-We partition $\mathbb{N}_1 = \{1, 2, \ldots\}$ into two subsets $A$ and $B$, where \begin{align*} A &= \{ n \in \mathbb{N}_1 : f(n) > n \}, \\ B &= \{ n \in \mathbb{N}_1 : f(n) \leq n \}. \end{align*} Then it suffices to show that both $ \sum_{n\in A} \frac{a_n}{f(n)} $ and $ \sum_{n\in B} \frac{a_n}{f(n)} $ are finite.
+We partition \mathbb{N}_1 = \{1, 2, \ldots\} into two subsets A and B, where \begin{align*} A &= \{ n \in \mathbb{N}_1 : f(n) > n \}, \\ B &= \{ n \in \mathbb{N}_1 : f(n) \leq n \}. \end{align*} Then it suffices to show that both \sum_{n\in A} \frac{a_n}{f(n)} and \sum_{n\in B} \frac{a_n}{f(n)} are finite.

 First sum.
-Since $(a_n)_{n\in\mathbb{N}_1}$ is non-increasing and $1 \leq f(n) \leq n$ for each $n \in B$, we get $$ \sum_{n\in B} \frac{a_n}{f(n)} \leq \sum_{n \in B} a_{f(n)} \lt \infty. $$
+Since (a_n)_{n\in\mathbb{N}_1} is non-increasing and 1 \leq f(n) \leq n for each n \in B, we get \sum_{n\in B} \frac{a_n}{f(n)} \leq \sum_{n \in B} a_{f(n)} \lt \infty.

 Second sum.
-Now enumerate $f(\mathbb{N}_1)$ as $\{k_1 \lt k_2 \lt \ldots \}$, and define $$A_i = A \cap [k_i, k_{i+1})$$ for each $i$.
-Then the following implication holds true: \begin{align*} n \in A_i \quad\implies\quad f(n) \gt n \geq k_i \quad\implies\quad f(n) \geq k_{i+1}. \end{align*} So it follows that $$ \sum_{n \in A_i} \frac{a_n}{f(n)} \leq \sum_{n \in A_i} \frac{a_{k_i}}{k_{i+1}} = \frac{k_{i+1} - k_i}{k_{i+1}} a_{k_i} \leq a_{k_i}. $$ Summing both sides over $i$, \begin{align*} \sum_{n \in A} \frac{a_n}{f(n)} &\leq \sum_{i=1}^{\infty} a_{k_i} \\ &\leq \sum_{i=1}^{\infty} \sum_{n \mathbin{:} f(n) = k_i} a_{f(n)} \\ &= \sum_{n=1}^{\infty} a_{f(n)} \lt \infty. \end{align*} Therefore the desired conclusion follows.
+Now enumerate f(\mathbb{N}_1) as \{k_1 \lt k_2 \lt \ldots \}, and define A_i = A \cap [k_i, k_{i+1}) for each i.
+Then the following implication holds true: \begin{align*} n \in A_i \quad\implies\quad f(n) \gt n \geq k_i \quad\implies\quad f(n) \geq k_{i+1}. \end{align*} So it follows that \sum_{n \in A_i} \frac{a_n}{f(n)} \leq \sum_{n \in A_i} \frac{a_{k_i}}{k_{i+1}} = \frac{k_{i+1} - k_i}{k_{i+1}} a_{k_i} \leq a_{k_i}.
+Summing both sides over i, \begin{align*} \sum_{n \in A} \frac{a_n}{f(n)} &\leq \sum_{i=1}^{\infty} a_{k_i} \\ &\leq \sum_{i=1}^{\infty} \sum_{n \mathbin{:} f(n) = k_i} a_{f(n)} \\ &= \sum_{n=1}^{\infty} a_{f(n)} \lt \infty. \end{align*} Therefore the desired conclusion follows.

 References.

-1. [1] Mike, If $\sum_{n=1}^{\infty}{a_{[f(n)]}}$ converges, then $\sum_{n=1}^{\infty}{\frac{a_n}{f(n)}}$ converges., URL (version: 2022-06-05): https://math.stackexchange.com/q/4464970
+1. [1] Mike, If \sum_{n=1}^{\infty}{a_{[f(n)]}} converges, then \sum_{n=1}^{\infty}{\frac{a_n}{f(n)}} converges., URL (version: 2022-06-05): https://math.stackexchange.com/q/4464970

-A property of an integrable function on $\mathbb{R}$
+A property of an integrable function on \mathbb{R}

 Theorem.
-Let $f \in L^1(\mathbb{R}, \mathrm{d}x)$.
-Then $$ \lim_{n\to\infty} f(nx) = 0 \quad \text{for a.e. } x. $$
+Let f \in L^1(\mathbb{R}, \mathrm{d}x).
+Then \lim_{n\to\infty} f(nx) = 0 \quad \text{for a.e. } x.

 The proof below is essentially what is shown in [1], written in my own words.

 Proof.
-Fix $\varepsilon \gt 0$ and define $E = \{x \in \mathbb{R} : |f(x)| \geq \varepsilon\}$.
-Then for any $[a, b] \subseteq (0, \infty)$, \begin{align*} \int_{a}^{b} \sum_{n=1}^{\infty} \mathbf{1}_{E}(nx) \, \mathrm{d}x &= \sum_{n=1}^{\infty} \frac{1}{n} \int_{na}^{nb} \mathbf{1}_{E}(t) \, \mathrm{d}t \\ &= \int_{E} \sum_{n=1}^{\infty} \frac{1}{n} \mathbf{1}_{\{na \leq t \leq nb\}} \, \mathrm{d}t \\ &= \int_{E} \sum_{n=1}^{\infty} \frac{1}{n} \mathbf{1}_{\{ t/b \leq n \leq t/a \}} \, \mathrm{d}t \\ &\leq \int_{E} (2 + \log(b/a)) \, \mathrm{d}t \\ &= (2 + \log(b/a)) |E|, \end{align*} where $|E|$ denotes the Lebesgue measure of $E$.
-Since $f$ is integrable, $|E| \lt \infty$.
-So the sum $\sum_{n=1}^{\infty} \mathbf{1}_{E}(nx)$ is finite and hence $nx \in E$ for only finitely many $n$ for a.e. $x$ in $[a, b]$.
-Since $[a, b]$ is arbitrary, the same is true for a.e. $x$ in $\mathbb{R}$.
-From this, it is now routine to conclude the desired claim. $\square$
+Fix \varepsilon \gt 0 and define E = \{x \in \mathbb{R} : |f(x)| \geq \varepsilon\}.
+Then for any [a, b] \subseteq (0, \infty), \begin{align*} \int_{a}^{b} \sum_{n=1}^{\infty} \mathbf{1}_{E}(nx) \, \mathrm{d}x &= \sum_{n=1}^{\infty} \frac{1}{n} \int_{na}^{nb} \mathbf{1}_{E}(t) \, \mathrm{d}t \\ &= \int_{E} \sum_{n=1}^{\infty} \frac{1}{n} \mathbf{1}_{\{na \leq t \leq nb\}} \, \mathrm{d}t \\ &= \int_{E} \sum_{n=1}^{\infty} \frac{1}{n} \mathbf{1}_{\{ t/b \leq n \leq t/a \}} \, \mathrm{d}t \\ &\leq \int_{E} (2 + \log(b/a)) \, \mathrm{d}t \\ &= (2 + \log(b/a)) |E|, \end{align*} where |E| denotes the Lebesgue measure of E. Since f is integrable, |E| \lt \infty.
+So the sum \sum_{n=1}^{\infty} \mathbf{1}_{E}(nx) is finite and hence nx \in E for only finitely many n for a.e. x in [a, b].
+Since [a, b] is arbitrary, the same is true for a.e. x in \mathbb{R}.
+From this, it is now routine to conclude the desired claim. \square

 References